Feeds:

 The situation in Iran is now CRITICAL – the nation is heartbroken -suppression is iminent – #Iranelection

-For those of us fortunate to have followed a Tehran protester on Twitter since the 14th, the story is truly their masterpiece of the human will to have the truth be known.
+For those fortunate to have followed the protests via social media, the story is truly a masterpiece of the movement’s will to have the truth be known.
 They want their constitutional right to a truthful election.
-The brutality and censorship they face has not extinguished their hopes, it is what turned them to the internet on day one.
-Despite their latest estimate of over 1,000 arrests, 28 deaths, and hospitals running out of blood, they are not going to stop standing up to the regime.
+The brutality and censorship they face has not extinguished their hopes, it is what turned them to the streets and the internet.
+Despite their latest estimate of over 1,000 arrests, 28 deaths, and hospitals running out of blood, they have yet to stop standing up to their regime.

-Much of what occured in the first 48 hours after the election results was missed by media outlets so this is to give it narritive.
-On Twitter we knew the gravity of each situation before it happened.
+Much of what occured in the first 48 hours after the election results was missed by media outlets.
+But via social media and Twitter, we knew the gravity of each situation before it happened.
 They debated with each other whether to go to the march with Mousavi when national television announced to the country that it will be met with gunfire.
 That did not stop over 10,000 Iranian protesters.

 IRG threaten to open fire at people if they try to participate in Mousavi’s rally.
 State TV right now: rally is illegal and Police will use iron fist against law breakers.